sudocurse/the-giants-door/README.md

 Here's the code for a project called The Giant's Door.
 (Unfortunately until I can recover the raspberry pi from wherever it is, I probably won't be able to find the final version of the code.)

+# Project Notes

 Submitted for the [2018 Red Bull Creation build competition](https://makezine.com/2018/07/03/red-bull-creation-returns-high-five-machine-9-crazy-contraptions/), this code was written in 72 hours along with the project that it was supposed to power: a large door exploring the concept of human love.
 The user would be invited to knock on the door.
 From behind the door, a voice known as the Giant prompted the user to submit a form of a time they experienced love.
 They'd receive a receipt that contained another submission.